Mongolia Coronavirus Daily Updates

 All about Mongolia’s Government Response to COVID-19

-- The government made a decision to ease strict lockdown from 11th January.
+- The government made a decision to impose strict lockdown from April 10th to May 8th.

 - The authorities took draconian measures to stop people from entering or leaving in capital Ulaanbaatar city and provinces in Mongolia where the virus emerged.